 For starters, businesses can’t have the same name.
-If multiple businesses have the same name, that can be confusing to everyone from customers to tax authorities.
+If multiple businesses have the same name, it can confuse customers.
 It could also get you into legal trouble.
 Your business name needs to be unique from any others.
 Before you choose a company name, do a Delaware Business Name Search to see if an active business is using the name already.

-Once you decide on a name that’s also available, check what related domain names and social media handles are available.
+Once you decide on a name that’s available, check what related domain names and social media handles are available.
 From there, you’re ready to start putting your business name to work.

 By marketing your business, you make customers aware of your services and products.
 It’s your way to make the case for why someone should choose you over the competition.

 A company website is essential.
 The site should showcase your business, tell customers your story, and have a way for them to get in touch.